 Sleep-related laryngospasm is a rare sleep condition that refers to episodic, abrupt awakenings from sleep caused by breathing difficulties associated with feelings of suffocation, fear, coughing, and tachycardia.
-The American Academy of Sleep Medicine’s Third International Classification of Sleep Disorders (ICSD-3) included sleep-related laryngospasm among the sleep-related medical and neurologic disorders in the Appendix A. Though the literature is still mainly based on case series, there is now evidence that the disorder’s prompt recognition and treatment is vital for the patient’s well-being due to its significant impact on sleep.
+The American Academy of Sleep Medicine’s International Classification of Sleep Disorders third edition (ICSD-3) included sleep-related laryngospasm among the sleep-related medical and neurologic disorders in the Appendix A. Though the literature is still mainly based on case series, there is now evidence that the disorder’s prompt recognition and treatment is vital for the patient’s well-being due to its significant impact on sleep.
 In this article, the authors elaborate on the broad differential diagnosis that has to be considered.
 Furthermore, the authors shed light on the pathogenesis, complications, and various treatment options available for this intriguing disorder.

 • Sleep-related laryngospasm is a rare condition related to episodic awakenings from sleep, associated with breathing difficulties and a feeling of suffocation.

 • Characteristically, patients describe sudden awakenings from sleep due to feelings of acute suffocation, accompanied by coughing, intense fear, airway obstruction, tachycardia, and stridor.
 This, in turn, resolves within a few minutes, and breathing returns to normal.
 Such attacks are traumatic experiences, and patients who suffer frequent attacks are afraid to go to sleep.